lsst-dm/dm_dev_guide/team/onboarding.rst

 NCSA resources
 ==============

-You'll also need account(s) for the LSST infrastructures hosted at NCSA:
+You'll also need account for the LSST infrastructure hosted at NCSA, including:

 - Development Servers (`lsst-dev </services/lsst-dev.html>`_)
 - MySQL Database (`lsst-dev-db </services/lsst-db.html>`_)
 - `Nebula OpenStack </services/nebula/index.html>`_

+These accounts should be automatically issued along with your LSST account.
-If you are missing any of these accounts, you can request one by sending the following to ``lsst-account _at_ ncsa.illinois.edu``:
+However, if you find you don't have access, you can request it by sending the following to ``lsst-account _at_ ncsa.illinois.edu``:

 - First and last name
 - Email
 - Sponsoring LSST manager
-- LSST-DM subteam or project
+- Team within DM (one of DM Science, Architecture, Alert Production, Data Release Production, SUIT, Data Access and Database, Data Factility, Long Haul Networks, SQuaRE)

 .. _getting-started-github: